robotical/docs.robotical.io/python/martypy.md

 Instructs the robot to start walking, with defaults set for all parameters.
 `move_time` is in milliseconds (1/1000 of a second), `step_length` is *roughly* millimetres.
+`turn` is an int8 in the range -128 to 127.
+0 makes the robot walk straight ahead, negatives move to the Robot's *right*, positives to the *left* (i.e. positive Y-Axis direction).

 `eyes(angle, move_time=100)`